keu/docs/astro/develop-project.md

 This example assumes that the name of each of your Python packages is identical to the name of its corresponding GitHub repository.
 In other words,`mypackage1` is both the name of the package and the name of the repository.

-#### Step 2: Create Dockerfile.build
+#### Step 2: Update Dockerfile

-1. In your Astro project, create a duplicate of your `Dockerfile` and name it `Dockerfile.build`.
+1. Optional.
+Copy any build steps you already have in your `Dockerfile` and save them for later.

-2. In `Dockerfile.build`, add `AS stage` to the `FROM` line which specifies your Runtime image.
+2. In your `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be:

    ```text
    FROM quay.io/astronomer/astro-runtime:5.0.0-base AS stage1